Silverpeas/docker-silverpeas-prod/README.md

 	$ docker compose up

-to launch both the PostgreSQL and Silverpeas services.
+to create and then to launch both the PostgreSQL and Silverpeas services.
 At creation of the Silverpeas service, Silverpeas will be automatically reconfigured to use the PostgreSQL database as defined in the `.env` file.

 To stop the services: